-- Application Procedure: Students apply for semester faculty-led study away programs through Furman's competitive online application process, which includes: application questionnaires, an individual advising requirement, an interview with a faculty director/program coordinator, and a check of Furman references.
+- Application Procedure: Students apply for semester faculty-led study away programs through Furman's competitive online application process, which includes: application questionnaires, attending a required Study Away 101 or an individual advising session, an interview with the program leader(s), and a check of Furman references.
 The program directors for each program read and deliberate on student applications, so students should tailor their applications to this audience. - Cost: The cost of most Furman faculty-led semester programs is equivalent to tuition, room and board on campus, plus a \$1,000 study away fee.
 Included in this price are course credits all-in country program-related travel, international insurance, and room & board away from campus.
 All other costs including airfare, visas, and meals not covered are the student's responsibility. - Furman Financial aid and scholarships: Federal, State, and Furman aid can be applied towards Furman faculty-led semester study away programs as if the student was on campus.
 Students with demonstrated financial need who have a FAFSA on file may apply for a Study Away Scholarship. - Credits & Transcripts: Most students earn 15-18 credit hours.
 Upon successful completion of the program, the student's Furman transcript will be updated to reflect a student's coursework and grades.
 Some of these courses may count as major and/or GER credit.
 Grades received from foreign instructors will appear as transfer credit are not be calculated into the Furman GPA.